July 4th, 1980

 Dance Heads

 It has taken a new computer, and then, finding the several year old CD, and then finding a program to convert it and upload it to You Tube, but here it is!
-Me and two of my – Pam and Bonnie!
+Me and two of my sisters – Pam and Bonnie!
 Bonnie and Pam, you are so cute!
 Oh, and, sister Linda, you are not on this, but no worries, I have a photo I will upload soon to get you, too!
 Woohoo!
 (AND, if you have video buffering issues, PLEASE press pause for about five minutes before you play, so you can watch this wonderful talent without interruption!)

 http://www.youtube.com/watch?v=fE6etxPgAtw